luxinator/RainyDay/docs/spark01.md

 - Start IntelliJ.
 - Select New Project, either from the initial boot screen or through: File -> New -> Project...
 - Select Scala -> SBT.
 - Select a project folder and give the project a name (RainyDay).
-IMPORTANT: make sure the scala version is the same as the spark scala version, see bellow.
+IMPORTANT: make sure the scala version is the same as the spark scala version, see bellow on how to find that out.
 - Select the project in the left pane.
 - Right-click on the project and select Module-Settings or press F4.
 - Go to Global Libraries.